-Event Change to approach extrapolation margin (used with the BVAL curve) using these daily estimates.
-Either Bloomberg or the RBA publishes a BBB+ or utilities specific yield curve.
-The AER will adopt the BBB+ or utilities curve in place of the provider's existing curve, on the basis that it is a closer fit to the AER's benchmark efficient entity.
+Event Change to approach RBA publishes a BBB+ or utilities specific yield curve. place of the provider's existing curve, on the basis that it is a closer fit to the AER's benchmark efficient entity.

 5.5 Averaging periods